janus-ssp/janus/README.md

 =========
 - Depending on how you installed Janus get a newer version of the sourcecode, if you installed via git or composer run composer.
 - Run the database migrations: ``sh ./bin/migrate`` *(make sure to do this on a test database first and/or make backups).*

+*Note: If you encounter any trouble, try to empty the cache dir.*

 Developer info
 ==============